mayank311996/cheatsheets/courses/Udemy/course7/README.md

 - CodeDeploy can be used with thousands of RaspberryPi as well.
 This is good if you want to update your software and don't worry about updating each RaspberryPi.
+- In CodeDeploy you need to deploy every time manually, when change code in GitHub repository.
+To avoid this we use CodePipeline, which detects changes in Github directly and automatically deploys code into RaspberryPi through CodeDeploy.